metamageia/notes.gagelara/content/index.md

 Welcome!
 My name is Gage Lara aka Metamageia.

 What you're seeing here is a combination of my personal website and my working notes from my Obsidian notes vault.
-Many of the notes you'll find here are little more than rough and incomplete ideas and musings about what I'm interested in learning - all shared online as an exercise in [[Learning in Public]].
+Many of the notes you'll find here are little more than rough and incomplete ideas and musings about what I'm interested in learning - all shared online as an exercise in learning in public.

 If you want to see some of these interests in action check out my projects on [GitHub](https://github.com/metamageia), my TTRPG creations on [Itch.io](https://metamageia.itch.io/), or check out some of my music on [Bandcamp](https://gagelara.bandcamp.com/).